 Project Neutral's full-time team members have diverse talents and common climate action goals

-Katie Harper (Director) — Katie is passionate about supporting the shift to a clean energy future by mobilizing communities to make low-carbon living the norm.
+Katie Harper (Senior Advisor) — Katie is passionate about supporting the shift to a clean energy future by mobilizing communities to make low-carbon living the norm.
 At Project Neutral, Katie partners with local activators to make climate action accessible in cities all over Ontario.
 Previously, Katie led sustainability initiatives for Sears Canada and developed workplace engagement activities for the David Suzuki Foundation.
 She has a background in environmental science and holds an MSc in Freshwater Ecology from McGill University.
 Katie volunteers with P.i.n.e.
 Project and the Toronto Climate Action Network.

 Anna Gordon (Engagement Coordinator) — Anna is our Engagement Coordinator.
 Anna has an amazing ability to help individuals and organizations see their value, and celebrate and share their gifts.
 She has worked in the field of Career Development for over 20 years as an Employment Counsellor, Self-Employed Career Strategist, and Workshop Facilitator - just to name a few!

 Alexandra Scaman (Communications Lead) — Alexandra is our Communications Lead.
 She holds a Bachelor’s of Science from the University of Windsor with Honours in Environmental Studies, and a Masters degree in Environment and Sustainability at Western University.
 She is experienced in environmental journalism, publishing, and social media marketing.